jamesoh3928/MoonRust/docs/Final.md

 ### Challenges/Lessons

-We had multiple challenges throughout the projects and we were able to find solutions for most of them by trying different approaches.
+We had multiple challenges throughout the project and we found solutions for most of them by trying different approaches.
 The details of the different approaches we took can be found in the _Different Approaches_ section.

 1. **Parsing left recursion**

---TODO-- (Matt, Renee: add more)
-Detail: Nom is a top-down parser, meaning that the left recursive syntax rule will be an issue when it is used to build a parser.
-More details can be found in _Different Approaches_ section.

-Lesson: Different strategies to parse left recursive syntax rule.
+Problem: Nom is a top-down parser, and is thus unable to recognize grammars with left recursion.
+The specification for the syntax in the Lua manual (https://www.lua.org/manual/5.4/manual.html#9) contains a few ambiguous and left-recursive rules, meaning that our initial attempt to parse directly as it's written in the manual causes the parser to overflow the stack.

+Lesson: For expressions, the main way we factored out left recursion is by establishing a sort of parsing hierarchy according to Lua's operator precedence rules.
+In effect, this forces expression "atoms" like primitive values, table constructors, etc. to get parsed first, and certain types of expressions (arithmetic, and expressions, or expressions, etc.) get parsed in order of the operator precedence.
+This eliminates any ambiguity.
+Prefix expressions also had left recursion issues because the `prefixexp` rule was mutually recursive with the `var` and `functioncall` rules.
+We solved this issue by flattening out those rules into one unambiguous rule.
+An unfortunate complication of this was that we couldn't update our abstract syntax tree to accomodate this (since doing so would have broken parts of the interpreter code).
+We worked around this by parsing prefix expressions into an intermediate data structure that we then convert back into our AST representation.
+The overall lesson we learned was that parsing is not as straightforward as we initially thought.
+Language grammars can be ambiguous, so it's important that we really understand their structure before we try parsing with them.

 2. **Implementing Environment**

-Detail: Unlike Rust, in Lua multiple variables can own the same value, we had to use a lot of `Rc` and `RefCell` to allow multiple owners and interior mutability.
+Problem: Unlike Rust, multiple Lua variables can own the same value.
+We had to use a lot of `Rc`s and `RefCell`s to allow multiple owners and while still obeying the behavior of copy types and reference types.
 Also, a Lua function can act as a closure, meaning it can capture variables when it is defined.
-This means that we either have to identify variables that are being captured or capture the environment where the closure is defined.
-This was a tricky problem to solve but we found a solution by wrapping `EnvTable` with `Rc` and `RefCell` so that the function can capture an environment where it is defined and separating scopes in `Env` with `None` to avoid variables that are defined after closure being captured.
+This means that we either have to identify variables that are being captured, or we capture the environment where the closure is defined.
+This was a tricky problem to solve, but we found a solution by wrapping `EnvTable` with `Rc` and `RefCell` so that the function can capture an environment where it is defined and separating scopes in `Env` with `None` to avoid capturing variables that are defined after the closure.
 More details of our solution can be found in the _Different Approaches_ section.

-Lesson: Although Rust has strict ownership and alias rule, we can use `Rc` and `RefCell` to enforce some behaviors that require multiple owners.
-However, this may increase some overhead since the ownership rules will be enforced during the runtime.
-Another lesson we learned was that there are various ways to establish invariants for `Rc` and `RefCell`, and we need to be careful which invariant we establish (eg. some invariant may require to use of `unsafe` while other does not).
+Lesson: Although Rust has strict ownership and alias rules, we can use `Rc` and `RefCell` to enforce some behaviors that require multiple owners.
+However, this may increase some overhead since the ownership rules will be enforced at runtime.
+Another lesson we learned was that there are various ways to establish invariants for `Rc` and `RefCell`, and we need to be careful which invariant we establish (eg. some invariant may require to use of `unsafe` while others do not).

 3. **Lifetime parameters**

-Detail: Since the function can be called multiple times, we need to store a reference to the function body inside AST when the function is defined (same for the loops).
-This means a Lua function needs to point to a `Block` inside AST.
+Problem: Since a function can be called multiple times, we need to store a reference to the function body inside the AST when the function is defined (same for loops).
+This means a Lua function needs to point to a `Block` inside the AST.
 This also means that we need **lifetime parameters** because our types will be storing references.
-A Lua function is pointing to a block in AST, a Lua function is a variant of `LuaValue`, and Environment stores `LuaValue`, which means that we need to expand lifetime parameters across all of these types.
+A Lua function is pointing to a block in the AST.
+A Lua function is also a variant of the `LuaValue` enum, and our environment stores `LuaValue`s, which means that we need to expand lifetime parameters across all of these types.

-Lesson: Enhanced understanding of the lifetime parameter, that they are used to link the lifetime of different references.
-Also, linking up wrong lifetimes might give you an error message that is not directly related to the lifetime, which might be hard to debug.
+Lesson: This problem enhanced our understanding of lifetime parameters, especially that they are used to link the lifetimes of different references.
+Additionally, linking up wrong lifetimes might give you an error message that is not directly related to the lifetime, which can be hard to debug.

-4. **Following some unique behaviors of Lua**
+4. **Some unique behaviors of Lua**

-Detail: Lua has some unique behaviors.
-For instance, the condition of repeat until loop in Lua can access local variables that are defined inside the loop.
-This required a different approach from for or while loop because when we are executing the body (`block`) of the loop, we just extended the scope, and the scopes were automatically popped when the execution of the `block` is done.
-Since repeat until condition needed to access the local variables inside that body, we could not simply pop the scope after finishing each iteration.
-We created another function `Block::exec_without_pop` specifically for repeat until loop so that we can manually pop the scope when we are executing repeat until loop.
-There were many behaviors like this we needed to consider and we updated our design constantly as we realized the behaviors we missed.
+Problem: Lua has some unique behaviors.
+For instance, the condition of repeat-until loop in Lua can access local variables that are defined inside the loop.
+This required a different approach from for- or while-loops because when we are executing the body (`Block`) of the loop, we just extended the scope, and the scopes were automatically popped when the execution of the `Block` is done.
+Since the condition in a repeat-until loop needed to access the local variables inside that body, we could not simply pop the scope after finishing each iteration.
+We created another function `Block::exec_without_pop` specifically for repeat-until so that we can manually pop the scope when we are executing it.
+There were many behaviors like this that we needed to consider, and we updated our design constantly as we discovered the behaviors we missed.

-Lesson: Having a strong understanding of Lua semantics could have reduced our development time since we had to update our design multiple times.
-However, considering the limited time we had and the nature of software engineering (iterative development), I think our initial design was a good start.
+Lesson: Having a strong understanding of Lua's semantics could have reduced our development time since we had to update our design multiple times.
+However, considering the limited time we had and the nature of software engineering (iterative development), we think our initial design was a good start.
 We learned things that we might want to consider in the initial design process for future projects.
-Also, setting up test infrastructure in the early stage can be a huge advantage since it is easy to add edge cases and check if our program is misbehaving after changes.
+Also, setting up the testing infrastructure in the early stage can be a huge advantage since it's easy to add edge cases and check if our program is misbehaving after changes.

 ## Additional Details

 ### List of Dependencies

--nom = "7" (parsing library)
+- nom = "7" (parsing library)
--clap = {version = "4.1", features = ["cargo", "derive"]} (command line argument parsing)
+- clap = {version = "4.1", features = ["cargo", "derive"]} (command line argument parsing)
--rand = "0.8.4" (random number generator)
+- rand = "0.8.4" (random number generator)

 ### Structure of the Code

 The project has three main components: the entrypoint, the parser, and the interpreter.
 We decided to split it up this way because it nicely separates the stages of the program's execution.
 Additionally, the abstract syntax tree (AST) definition is separated out into its own section.
 We describe these components below:

-#### Entrypoint
+#### _Entrypoint_

 The entrypoint is contained within `main.rs`.
 It handles command-line arguments and retrieves the program text from the given file.
 Once it has this text, it passes it off to the parser stage, gets the resulting AST, and then passes that to the interpreter stage for evaluation.
-It can also benchmarks the execution time and displays that result when `-a` flag is specified in command.
+It can also benchmark the execution time and display that result when `-s` flag is specified in command.

 ```
 Usage: moonrust.exe [OPTIONS] <FILE.lua>